What is Psychology?

 What is Clinical Psychology?

-Clinical psychologists provide psychotherapy, psychological testing, and diagnosis of mental illness and abnormal behavior.
-AS with all our therapists, our clinical psychologist’s at PAWC work from a variety of theoretical frameworks and have experience and various expertise in other sub-disciplines including, child and adolescent therapy, neuropsychology, and forensic related work.
+Clinical psychologists provide psychotherapy, psychological testing, and diagnosis of mental illness and abnormal behaviour.
+As with all our therapists, our clinical psychologists at PAWC work from a variety of theoretical frameworks and have experience and various expertise in other sub-disciplines including, child and adolescent therapy, neuropsychology, and forensic related work.